DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/onboarding.md

 This selection should populate the relevant courses in your CITI curriculum queue.
 If you run into any problems or have any questions, reach out to the lab manager.

 **Please submit your CITI certificates of course completion through the RA canvas course once finished**

+### UMN Trainings

+You will also need to complete some UMN trainings.
+You can achieve this by navigating to [https://training.umn.edu/](https://training.umn.edu/) and logging into the Training Hub.

+Click on "course catalog" and search, then enroll, in the following courses:
+1. HIP24: HIPAA Privacy Training (2024)
+2. ISA 101: Information Security Awareness Training
+3. HRP 103: Assessing Capacity to Consent to Research

+**Please submit proof of course completion through the RA canvas course once finished**

+## Join the DANCE Lab Slack

+You will be sent a DANCE Lab Slack invitation!
+Please make sure to join slack and check it regularly, as this is where many lab and research updates will be posted!

+Make sure you have joined at least the following channels:
+- general
+- undergrad
+- random

+## Share your contact information

+Please send an email to the lab manager containing your contact information:
+- Full Name
+- Preferred Name
+- Pronouns
+- Preferred email address
+- Preferred phone number
+- Birthday

+## Share a bio and profile picture for the lab website

+We are excited to be building a lab website and would love to include you!
+Please send a one-paragraph bio and photograph that you would be willing to have shown on the Lab Members page of the lab website.
+In the bio, please share your research interests and something you enjoy doing outside of school/work.

+Feel free to reach out to the lab manager with any questions or concerns!